Johnson City, New York: History

 In January 2007, a group of residents organized a petition supporting dissolution of the village for tax reasons.
-A vote was held on November 3, 2009.
-On November 12, 2009, the results came back "no" for dissolution by just 42 votes.
+The issue was unsuccessfully floated at a November 3, 2009 election; the returns released on November 12, 2009 decided rejection by 42 votes.

 Geography

 According to the United States Census Bureau, the village has a total area of 12.0 km2, of which 11.7 km2 is land and 0.3 km2, or 2.13%, is water.

 Johnson City is on the north side of the Susquehanna River.

 The junction of New York State Route 17 and New York State Route 201, which connects the community to the south side of the Susquehanna River, is in Johnson City.
 New York State Route 17C parallels NY-17.

-Johnson City is also located near multiple interstates, including Interstate 81, Interstate 86 (Pennsylvania–New York), and Interstate 88 (New York).
+Nearby Johnson City are multiple interstates, including: Interstate 81, Interstate 86 (Pennsylvania–New York), and Interstate 88 (New York).